Wielding/WieldingProcess/README.md

 This project is currently my playground for what is possible using [WieldingAnsi](https://github.com/Wielding/WieldingAnsi) and helps determine what functionality I will add to that project.

 My intention is not to fully implement anything process related so don't expect an `htop` replacement here.
 My goal is to implement text base UI features in a Powershell console script.
 I am just using `htop` as a reference here.

-Maybe one day it will be a full featured process monitor but I doubt it since I can't really get all of the process information with Powershell alone.
-I will probably move onto something else before it ever gets that far.
+The CPU usage resolution is very poor due to limitations in PowerShell only code related to process information.
+I have looked for alternative methods to get CPU percentage per process wiht PowerSHell and have not found any yet.

-This module is known to work using [Windows Terminal](https://github.com/microsoft/terminal).
-Any other console running Powershell may have unexpected behavior or not work at all.
-For example the ASNI escape codes for hiding/showing the cursor do not work under the default Powershell Core console but work fine under [Windows Terminal](https://github.com/microsoft/terminal).
+This module has only been tested with [Powershell Core 7.0+](https://github.com/powershell/powershell) and [Windows Terminal](https://github.com/microsoft/terminal).
+Any other console running any other Powershell may have unexpected behavior or not work at all.

-It implements some handy ANSI escape sequences such as:

-1. Switching to a secondary screen buffer to display the processes and then switching back to the original buffer when `Ctrl-C` is press which restores your console screen contents.
-2. Moving the cursor to the top corner of the screen to update the screen.
-3. Erasing lines to clear old output.
-4. Hiding the cursor upon execution and then restoring when upon exit.

 It has process name autocompletion enabled for the first parameter.

-I have also implemented some basic keyboard shortcuts.
+Thare are some keyboard shortcuts.

 * `Q`, `F10` - Quit
 * `CTRL-P` - Sort by CPU percent